AdobeDocs/experience-manager-screens.en/help/using/roles-responsibilities.md

 ### Project Managers {#project-managers}

 Project Managers typically manage the entire deployment for your AEM Screens deployment.
-A project manager is the point person for the entire implementation of the designated project and performs major responsibilities such as setting timelines, handling team needs and communications, addressing challenges, and ensuring that goals are met.
+A project manager is the point person for the entire implementation of the designated project.
+They perform major responsibilities such as setting timelines, handling team needs and communications, addressing challenges, and ensuring that goals are met.

 >[!NOTE]
 >
->To learn in detail about different roles and responsibilities and the target audience for a digital signage project, visit **[Project Roles and Responsibilities](https://helpx.adobe.com/experience-manager/6-5/screens/using/project-roles-responsibilities.html)**.
+>To learn in detail about different roles and responsibilities and the target audience for a digital signage project, visit **[Project Roles and Responsibilities](https://experienceleague.adobe.com/en/docs/experience-manager-screens/user-guide/digital-signage-network/project-roles-responsibilities)**.

 ## Project Stages {#project-stages}

-To support a successful Digital Signage deployment, it is customary to segment the project into 3 stages.
+To support a successful Digital Signage deployment, it is customary to segment the project into three stages.
 These stages are commonly referred to as **Days**.
 These are not literal days but designations for each major stage of the project.

 1. The first stage is referred to as *Day Zero*.
 This stage includes all pre-sales and discovery efforts required to fully define project scope.
 1. The second stage, *Day One*, refers to all activities included in the deployment effort.
 1. The third and final stage *Day Two* refers to all ongoing operations and support elements as part of the total solution.

 >[!NOTE]
 >
->While this guide puts emphasis primarily on *Day One* and *Day Two*, attention to all three stages is necessary to execute a successful digital signage project.
+>While this guide puts emphasis primarily on *Day One* and *Day Two*, attention to all three stages is necessary to run a successful digital signage project.
 >
->Follow an additional video on **[Project Management and Deployment](https://helpx.adobe.com/experience-manager/6-5/screens/using/project-management-and-deployment.html)** to learn about project pre-production, project initiation, and project progression.
+>To learn about project pre-production, project initiation, and project progression, watch a video on **[Project Management and Deployment](https://experienceleague.adobe.com/en/docs/experience-manager-screens/user-guide/digital-signage-network/project-management-and-deployment)**.

 ## RACI Chart {#raci-chart}